-- 0.5 teaspoons sea or kosher salt
+- 0.5 teaspoon kosher salt

-- 4 eggs
+- 4 large eggs

-- 0.5 cup Greek yogurt, or sour cream
+- 0.5 cup Greek yogurt or sour cream

 - 1 teaspoon vanilla extract

-- 8 ounces cream cheese, softened
+- 8 ounces cream cheese softened

-- 4 cups powdered sugar
+- 4 cups powdered sugar substitute (or powdered sweetener)

-- 2 teaspoons vanilla bean paste, or vanilla extract
+- 1.5 teaspoons vanilla bean paste or 2 tsp vanilla extract

 - Place cream cheese and butter into large bowl of a stand mixer fitted with the paddle attachment, or use an electric hand mixer.
 Beat on high speed until well combined, stopping mixer to scrape down sides of bowl as needed.